danehobrecht/niu-mini-keymap/readme.md

 Flashing Instructions (GNU/Linux):

-Download and migrate the "danehobrecht" folder listed in this repository to: ~/qmk_firmware/keyboards/niu_mini/keymaps
+Download and migrate the zip of this repository to: ~/qmk_firmware/keyboards/niu_mini/keymaps.

+Extract the folder and rename it to "danehobrecht"

-Open terminal and run:
+Open the terminal and run:

 >qmk flash -kb niu_mini -km danehobrecht